nova-model/nova-tutorial/episodes/01-Introduction.md

 *   Submit jobs to NDIP.
 *   Monitor the progress of your submitted jobs.

-We'll be using example tools from neutron scattering as a demonstration for this tutorial, however, the lessons learned here can be applied to a wide variety of neutron analysis applications.
+We\'ll be using example tools from neutron scattering as a demonstration for this tutorial, however, the lessons learned here can be applied to a wide variety of neutron analysis applications.
 This hands-on tutorial will guide you through each step of the process, empowering you to build your own interactive tools for neutron data analysis and management.

 ## Code Examples Directory

 All of the code examples used in this tutorial are available in the `code` directory of the tutorial repository.
 These examples are built upon the template application that you will clone in the next episode.
 The code is organized by episode, with each episode having its own subdirectory (e.g., `code/episode_2`, `code/episode_3`, etc.).

-Each episode's subdirectory contains a complete, self-contained Python project that can be run independently using Poetry.
+Each episode\'s subdirectory contains a complete, self-contained Python project that can be run independently using Poetry.
 This allows you to easily explore the code examples, run them, and modify them as you go through the tutorial.

 ::::::::::::::::::::::::::::::::::::::::: callout